guilhemmarchand/trackme/docs/userguide.rst

 This looks good isn't it?

-**Life is a matter of choice:**

-Ok, now you will ask me the question shall I create a shared tracker or a dedicated tracker?

-*Note: Don't ask me what the difference is, this means you haven't read the previous lines and we ain't gonna be friends anymore*

-So:
+**Shared tracker versus dedicated tracker:**

+In this context:

-- Because this is a very effiscient search that relies on tstats, creating it as a shared tracker is perfectly fair
+- Because this is a very efficient search that relies on tstats, creating it as a shared tracker is perfectly fair
 - Shall I want to increase the earliest or the latest values beyond the shared tracker default of -4h / +4h, this would be reason to create a dedicated tracker
-- If even with tstats this remains an heavy search because I am ingesting TB of data that matches this constraint, you may want to create a dedicated tracker too
+- While tstats searches are very efficient, a very high volume of events might mean a certain run time for the search, in such a case a dedicated tracker shall be used
-- If you have the done to perfom any additional work, like sub filtering or third party lookup enrichment then filtering, this would be a reason to create a dedicated tracker too
+- If you have to achieve any additional work, such as third party lookup enrichment, this would be a reason to create a dedicated tracker too

 **Fine?
 Let's cover both, and let's click on "Add to the shared tracker" button:**